 Great Plains playa in the Arkansas Basin.
 Joanna Lemly, CNHP.

 Wetland complex containing beaver ponds and fens, San Juan Mountains, CO.
 Joanna Lemly, CNHP.

 As a mid-scale classification system, ecological systems are ideal for conservation assessment, inventory and mapping, land management, ecological monitoring, and species habitat modeling.
 Wetland condition assessment methods developed by CNHP are based on the ecological systems classification, with metrics specific to certain systems.

-Most of Colorado’s wetlands and riparian areas fit within fourteen ecological systems.
-Detailed descriptions of the types will be posted in early 2016.
-Links below list the fourteen systems and provide a key to differentiate between types.
+Most of Colorado’s wetlands and riparian areas fit within fifteen ecological systems.
+Detailed descriptions of the types can be found below along with a key to differentiate between types.